DSC-SPIDAL/mlcommons-osmi/README.md

 # mlcommons-osmi

-Authors: Nate, Gregor von Laszewski
+Authors: Nate Kimball, Gregor von Laszewski

-## Running OSMI Bench on a local WIndows machine running WSL
+## Running OSMI Bench on a local Windows machine running WSL

 1. create isolated new wsl environment
-2. use what we do in the ubutnt thing, but do separate documentation er as the ubuntu native install may have other steps or issuse
+2. use what we do in the ubuntu thing, but do separate documentation er as the ubuntu native install may have other steps or issuse

 ## Running OSMI Bench on a local machine running Ubuntu